ranveeraggarwal/ldapChat/README.md

 Now before you run it, setup the database.

-And then, to run it, finally go to the directory with `manage.py` and enter:
+And then, to run it,

-    ./manage.py runserver
+    cd netyap
+    ./runserver.py

 On your terminal.
 Your app would now be running at `localhost:8000`